Welcome to the Spearfishing in Mallorca – What you need to know series!

 Spearfishing in the Balearic islands require two valid documents.
 Failure to posses them while spearfishing violates not only the fishery laws but also the laws regulating the carrying of arms and knives.

-1. Membership in FBDAS (Federación Balear de Actividades Subacuáticas, www.fbdas.com), something like the Balearics underwater sports federation – a subdivision of FEDAS, the Spanish CMAS affiliation.
+1. Membership in FBDAS (Federación Balear de Actividades Subacuáticas, www.fbdas.com) FBDAS is the Balearic underwater sports federation – a subdivision of FEDAS, the Spanish national CMAS affiliation.
 Their office is at the bottom floor of Palma Arena.

-Membership in FBDAS is in terms of one full year and the application requires the following supporting documents.
+Membership in FBDAS is in terms of one full year from the date of application.
+The application requires the following supporting documents.

 - Copy of Passport/ID card.
 If you have a Spanish NIE/DNI use that as it will never change and makes renewal easier.